RE is Growing

 Hydroelectricity

-In the United States, renewable energy represents about 20% of total energy generation as an overall average of all 50 states, although Washington state gets over 90% of its energy from hydroelectricity alone.
-Hydroelectricity represents just over 7% of total U.S.electricity generation (as a total average when all the states are factored in).
+In the United States, renewable energy represents about 20% of total energy generation as an overall average of all 50 states, although Washington state gets over 60% of its electricity from hydroelectric dams alone.
+Hydroelectricity represents just over 6% of total U.S. electricity generation (as a total average when all the states are factored in).

 The most common types of these freshwater hydrokinetic systems include tidal barrages and tidal stream generators.
 Ocean sources of hydropower remain in the research and development phase and have reached the demonstration phase for a few projects worldwide...